 The curriculum is delivered with an emphasis on the use of computer technology and computer-interfaced laboratory analytical tools.
 The combination of computer and technology-based instruction and an intensive immersion in the sciences, provides students with the necessary skills to pursue rewarding career opportunities in such diverse areas as zoology, biotechnology, clinical laboratory science, the pharmaceutical industry, and medical or veterinary schools.
 The Bachelor of Science in Biology degree program offers the following majors:

 - Biology/Secondary Education

-Students must maintain a grade of C or better in the following courses to progress to the sophomore year within the Biology program: BIO 110 Biology I for Science Majors, BIO 112 Biology II for Science Majors, CHE 120 Chemistry I, and CHE 121 Chemistry II.
+Students must maintain a grade of C or better in the following courses to progress to the sophomore year within the Biology program: BIO 110 Biology I for Science Majors, BIO 112 Biology II for Science Majors (or NEU 200 Introduction to Neuroscience II for Neurobiology majors), CHE 120 Chemistry I, and CHE 121 Chemistry II.
 Additional requirements for continuing within the program beyond the sophomore year are indicated within the individual course descriptions.